cladiom/munich-scripts/README.md

 Open the \*.plist file and edit the Program path to your earlier created folder/\*.sh.

-In the Terminal first enable your file to be accessed: e.g.: chmod u+x /Users/cladiomartins/Scripts/passport_status.sh
+In the Terminal first enable your file to be accessed, e.g.:
+<code> chmod u+x /Users/cladiomartins/Scripts/passport_status.sh </code>

-In order to load the service type in the Terminal: launchctl load -w ~/Library/LaunchAgents/de.gauderio.munich.passport.agent.plist
+In order to load the service type in the Terminal:
+<code> launchctl load -w ~/Library/LaunchAgents/de.gauderio.munich.passport.agent.plist  </code>

-In order to start the service type in the Terminal: launchctl start ~/Library/LaunchAgents/de.gauderio.munich.passport.agent.plist
+In order to start the service type in the Terminal:
+<code> launchctl start ~/Library/LaunchAgents/de.gauderio.munich.passport.agent.plist </code>

-To stop a service you can type in the Terminal: launchctl unload ~/Library/LaunchAgents/de.gauderio.munich.passport.agent.plist
+To stop a service you can type in the Terminal:
+<code> launchctl unload ~/Library/LaunchAgents/de.gauderio.munich.passport.agent.plist </code>

 ### Configuring Services